ebachUTSA/DeceptionClassifier/README.md

 to understand that usage of this model carries with it some assumptions.

 1) - Sufficient semantic content (model versions were all developed with a minimum of 150 words of content)
 2) - Semantic content expressed in a cognitive load inducing situation.
-The spoken text is contextualized by a situation in which the spoken text was generated under while the speaker was necessarily using cognitive functions for that generation, e.g. - recalling events, processing new information, formulating responses dynamically.
+The spoken text is contextualized by a situation in which the spoken text was generated while the speaker was necessarily using cognitive functions for that generation, e.g. - recalling events, processing new information, formulating responses dynamically.
 3) - Any potential deception present in the semantic content is the result of non-trivial concerns, e.g. - there are consequences to the discovery of any potential deception that undesirable for the potential deceiver.
-4) - Linguistic Inquiry Word Count values from the LIWC 2015 dictionary.
-These are input feature space values originally used to develop these models.
-See next section for more.
+4) - Linguistic Inquiry Word Count (LIWC) values from the LIWC 2015 dictionary.
+These are the input feature space values originally used to develop these models.
+Newer models have been developed with greater performance and without the licensing limitation of having to use LIWC features: See next section for more.

 # Commercialized models
 Improved models covering semantic, phonetic, and mixed-modality feature spaces have been developed commercially that do not require LIWC input features and have been validated in a greater range of contexts.
 Please contact ericbachura@arche-ai.com directly for more information.